-If you are applying to a school where the cost of attendance is more than you would get from FAFSA, TAP, ETV, and your foster care funding put together, you should always review your financial aid package from the school BEFORE accepting an offer of admission.
+If you are applying to a school where the cost of attendance is more than you would get from FAFSA, TAP, and other funding sources put together, you should always review your financial aid package from the school BEFORE accepting an offer of admission.

-CUNY and SUNY schools (like most public schools) do not offer school-based aid, but the cost of attendance at these schools is low enough that you should be able to pay for college using a combination of TAP, Pell, ETV, and foster care funds, especially if you are commuting to school.
+CUNY and SUNY schools (like most public schools) do not offer school-based aid, but the cost of attendance at these schools is low enough that you should be able to pay for most of college using a combination of TAP, Pell, ETV, and other funds, especially if you are commuting to school.